purplediane/purplediane.github.io/_posts/2017-05-06-variables-and-references.md

 [[0, 1, 0], [0, 1, 0], [0, 1, 0]]
 ```

 But that doesn't work either!
+It is the same as the first attempt we made.
 To create the matrix correctly, we can use a list comprehension:

 ```python
 >>> matrix = [[0] * 3 for n in range(3)]